SimonSubokLee/ston-docs-son/admin/origin.kr.rst

    - ``OFF (default)`` Saved as 3xx response.

    - ``ON`` Download contents from the address in Location header.
-     If the format is incorrect or the Location header is missing, tracking will not work.
+     If the format of redirection response is incorrect or the Location header is missing, tracking will not work.
-     (무엇이??:Redirection 응답이)형식에 맞지 않거나 Location헤더가 없는 경우에는 동작하지 않는다.
      In order to prevent infinite rediretion, the STON only tracks once.
-     무한히 Redirect되는 경우를 방지하기 위하여 (STON이??: 네)1회만 추적한다.